9 Vet-Reviewed Benefits of Bone Broth for Dogs (With Recipes)

 5. Fight Inflammation

 Several of the amino acids in bone broth may be beneficial in fighting inflammation in dogs.
-Many chronic conditions including arthritis, skin disease, and allergies, can cause inflammation in your dog.
+Many chronic conditions, including arthritis, skin disease, and allergies, can cause inflammation in your dog.

 6. High in Protein

 While actual nutritional content varies from batch to batch, bone broth is typically high in protein.
-Like humans, dogs utilize protein to build muscle and strengthen bones.
+Like humans, dogs utilize protein2 to build muscle and strengthen bones.
 It’s also a vital nutrient in cell repair and hair growth and helps form hormones and enzymes.

 Dogs that are growing, very active, or recovering from being sick often need higher levels of protein to keep up with the demands of their bodies.
 Adding bone broth to the regular diet can provide a quick protein boost for these dogs.